Police: Husband Hired Hit Man to Kill Wife

 According to court papers, Edward Heck had left an apology note on the kitchen table for family members to find.

 Heck told police he hired Kenneth Smith to kill his wife.
-Smith killed both dogs in the basement and then killed Sonia in the bedroom by hitting her in the head with a hammer and cutting her throat.
+Smith killed both dogs in the basement and then killed Sonja in the bedroom by hitting her in the head with a hammer and cutting her throat.

 Williamsport Bureau of Police worked with U.S. Marshals to arrest Smith.
 He was found at his childhood home in Michigan.